-The actuary is referred to section 200 of the Standards of Practice for general guidance on user reports, both it terms and external.
+The actuary is referred to section 1800 of the Standards of Practice for general guidance on user reports, both internal and external.
 The nature of the engagement (or assignment) will determine whether the model is mentioned in an actuary's user report.
-In most cases an a tual vis engaged to express a professional opinion, such as an actuarial liability associated with a pension plan or the price for an insurance product.
-The actuary may use model to inform the opinion, but it is not relevant to the user how the opinion was formed as long as it was done in accordance with accepted actuarial practice (i.e., modelling is incidental to the engagement).
-In other cases an actuary is engaged to model a particular situation or to assess a model (i.e., the engagement involves modelling), and in those cases explicit comments on the model and its results would be relevant to the user.
+In most cases, an actuary is engaged to express a professional opinion, such as an actuarial liability associated with a pension plan or the price for an insurance product.
+The actuary may use a model to inform the opinion, but it is not relevant to the user how the opinion was formed as long as it was done in accordance with accepted actuarial practice (i.e., modelling is incidental to the engagement).
+In other cases, an actuary is engaged to model a particular situation or to assess a model (i.e., the engagement involves modelling), and in those cases explicit comments on the model and its results would be relevant to the user.

-$^{^3}$ Conditional Tail Expectation at 99 percent probability.
+&lt;sup>2 Conditional Tail Expectation at 99 percent probability.
 That is, the mean of all scenarios that represent the worst 1 percent of results.